 It will be open Saturday, Nov.
 8 from 4 p.m. to 1 a.m.
 It will not be open on Friday, Nov.
 7 for a variety of reasons (see “Schedule of Events” above for the full explanation).

 Who can gain access into the Homecoming Hospitality House?

-The Homecoming Hospitality House is open to all Homecoming and Reunion Weekend registrants [those who have paid either the pre-registration ($5 per person) or onsite registration ($10 per person)] who are 21 and older.
+The Homecoming Hospitality House is open to all Homecoming and Reunion Weekend registrants [those who have paid either the pre-registration ($10 per person) or onsite registration ($15 per person)] who are 21 and older.
 This includes alumni, parents of current students, faculty, staff and students.
-There will be a brief time on Saturday (between 3-4 p.m.) where families with children under the age of 21 will be able to enjoy Root Beer floats.

 If I did not pre-register, will I need to pay the onsite registration fee in order to access the Homecoming Hospitality House?

 Yes.
 To make it fair for all who attend Homecoming, the registration fee is needed to gain entry into the Homecoming Hospitality House.
 The only people who are exempt from this rule are current Southwestern students (who are 21 years of age or older), faculty and staff (all of whom will need to provide their Pirate ID card and valid government-issued ID).